glaforge/glaforge.github.io/content/posts/2024/12/02/semantic-code-search-for-programming-idioms-with-langchain4j-and-vertex-ai-embedding-models.md

 - **Metadata filtering** allowed for more precise searches based on attributes like the programming language name.
 - **Hybrid search**, combining semantic and keyword-based approaches, could further improve search quality.

-Overall, the article demonstrated how we could build a fast and intelligent programming idiom search engine that understood natural language queries and retrieved contextually relevant code examples.
+Overall, the article demonstrated how we could build a fast and intelligent programming idiom search engine that understands natural language queries and retrieves contextually relevant code examples.